 - Any change in vaginal shape following childbirth or menopause

-As with any medical condition, it is recommended that you schedule an appointment with your gynaecologist so that they can give you proper guidance and recommendations before running out to buy a new dilator!
+As with any medical condition, schedule an appointment with your gynaecologist before using.
+They can give you proper guidance and recommendations before running out to buy a new dilator!

 Wondering how to get started using your vaginal dilator?
 Check out these tips and tricks to make the experience as comfortable and effective for you as possible.